The Pure and Good Will Of God

 Isaiah 45:5-7 I am the LORD, and there is none else, there is no God beside me: I girded thee, though thou hast not known me: That they may know from the rising of the sun, and from the west, that there is none beside me.
 I am the LORD, and there is none else.
 I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things.

-It is therefore none other but dangerous pride to boast that you were saved because you chose to believe God by virtue of your own choice, and your neighbor was damned because he did not, making yourself better than everyone who did not believe, when in reality all of it was unmerited mercy that enabled you to believe.
-God raising up Satan and allowing him to fall is good in his sight.
-God raising up Pharaoh to display God's power and destroy his heathen nation is good in his sight, just as God raising up Christ and allowing him to suffer death is good in his sight.
-God has no respect for man's opinion.
-And rightfully so.
-Every purpose of God, however evil it appears to man, if it be for his glory, is both good and pure.
+It is therefore none other than dangerous and damnable pride to boast that you were saved because you chose to believe God by virtue of your own sovereign choice.
+Likewise, it is prideful to assume your neighbor was justly damned because he did not so choose, thereby making yourself better than every soul who remains in unbelief!
+In reality, the power to believe was nothing but unmerited mercy that reached down and enabled your dead heart to embrace the Saviour!
+We must lay aside all earthly judgment and bow before the truth: God raising up the Adversary, Satan, and allowing his wretched fall was ultimately good in His sight.
+God raising up the tyrant Pharaoh to display His power and destroy that heathen nation was good in His sight .
+Just so, God raising up His own Son, Christ Jesus, and allowing Him to suffer the bitterness of death was the highest good in His sight.
+God hath no respect whatsoever for the opinion or the complaint of fallen man, and rightfully so!
+Every single purpose of God, however cruel or evil it may appear to the limited, earthly gaze of man, if it be for the unfolding of His own eternal glory, is both perfectly good and purely righteous.

 Fairness and justice would send the entire world to hell.
-His mercy is what saved those whom he chose to save.
+His mercy is what separated those whom he chose to be His.

 Comments